RetroDECK/ES-DE/THEMES-LEGACY.md

 **This document covers the creation of legacy themes only, which is a theme structure that is backward compatible with RetroPie EmulationStation.
 As ES-DE v2.0 and later has a new theme engine with much improved theming capabilities, this document is mostly intended for historical reference.
 For creating or porting themes to ES-DE the documentation in [THEMES.md](THEMES.md) should be used instead.**

 In general ES-DE is backward compatible with RetroPie theme sets with the notable exception of the _Grid_ view style which is not supported.
 Themes with grid view styles included will still load correctly, but you can't actually use this view style.
+As well, any RetroPie theme using the `<resolution>` tag introduced in 2020 will not get loaded.
+This tag was a very bad idea as it changes sizing of components from relative values to absolute pixel values.

 Table of contents: